Oil eases as traders and investors grow edgy ahead of OPEC

 “Such a rollover (in the deal) would be bullish if you believe OPEC’s numbers but will not reduce global or OECD stocks if the IEA estimate is closer to reality.
 Judging by the weekly losses more credit was given to the IEA prediction,” Varga added.

-Greg McKenna of futures brokerage AxiTrader said it was “worth noting data showed more longs added by the speculative community”, indicating expectations of rising prices.
+Reflecting some of the uncertainty brewing over the possible outcome of the meeting, money managers in the Brent market trimmed their net long position for the first time in a month, by just over 5,000 lots to 537,557.

-This is certainly the case in U.S. crude futures and options, where money managers raised their net long holdings by 28,297 lots to 409,963 contacts, equivalent to nearly 410 million barrels of oil.
+They also added 4,793 lots in short positions - more than at any time since late June 3ICELCOMSHT.

-In the Brent market, fund managers added 4,793 lots in short positions - more than at any time since late June 3ICELCOMSHT - but that still leaves the overall net managed money long position at 537,557, within a whisker of the previous week’s record high of 543,069 lots.
+But the net long position is still well within sight of the previous week’s record high of 543,069 lots, meaning that if OPEC’s decision disappoints the more bullish investors, the chances of a sell-off after the meeting are higher.

-In the United States, the number of rigs drilling for new oil production remained unchanged in the week to Nov.
-17, at 738, data from oil services firm Baker Hughes showed on Friday.
+“Prices are likely to correct after the OPEC meeting due to profit-taking by speculative investors,” Commerzbank analysts said in a note.

 Additional reporting by Henning Gloystein; editing by Jason Neely